DashboardHub/Blog/_posts/2015-06-21-great-open-source-tools-dashboardhub-use.md

 * [Digital Ocean](https://www.digitalocean.com) - simple & fast hosting
 * [Dokku](http://progrium.viewdocs.io/dokku/) - private Heroku using Docker (baby brother of DEIS)
 * [Git](https://git-scm.com) - version control and deployment

+---

+## Conclusion

+The technologies listed above is what we use at the moment, however, this will no doubt change, as new technologies appear and we discover others or our requirements change.
+We would like to **Thank** them in the great work they are doing.
+Hopefully one day **DashboardHub** will be on your list.